union-fashion/home/README.md

 ## Planning
 This project is a work in progress, with the following planning efforts on the table.
 You can join in via submitting GitHub issues via this repository, or for any of the individual services being developed.

-- [Initial Planning](planning/initial-planning.md) ([Video](https://www.youtube.com/watch?v=iq3ZMQ6f_Vg&list=PLM-7VG-sgbtAR_Z2q_a2hAT4St7nU9SoQ&index=4&t=0s))- Getting the ball rolling with an API-first approach to development.
+- [**Initial Planning**](planning/initial-planning.md) ([Webinar Video](https://www.youtube.com/watch?v=iq3ZMQ6f_Vg&list=PLM-7VG-sgbtAR_Z2q_a2hAT4St7nU9SoQ&index=4&t=0s))- Getting the ball rolling with an API-first approach to development.
-  - [Build & Test Planning](planning/build-and-test-planning.md) ([Video](https://www.youtube.com/watch?v=Op1Xep0j5s0&list=PLM-7VG-sgbtAR_Z2q_a2hAT4St7nU9SoQ&index=5&t=117s)) - In planning phase currently, determining the process for how we will be building and testing our infrastructure.
+  - [**Build & Test Planning**](planning/build-and-test-planning.md) ([Webnar Video](https://www.youtube.com/watch?v=Op1Xep0j5s0&list=PLM-7VG-sgbtAR_Z2q_a2hAT4St7nU9SoQ&index=5&t=117s)) - In planning phase currently, determining the process for how we will be building and testing our infrastructure.
-  - [Deploy & Monitor Planning](planning/deploy-and-monitor-planning.md) - In planning phase currently, shaping how each team will be delivering their API infrastructure across the organization.
+  - [**Deploy & Monitor Planning**](planning/deploy-and-monitor-planning.md) - In planning phase currently, shaping how each team will be delivering their API infrastructure across the organization.
-  - [GTM & Sustainment](planning/go-to-market-and-sustainment.md) -In planning phase currently, and helping make sure we have a formal approach to how we are going living with our infrastructure.
+  - [**GTM & Sustainment**](planning/go-to-market-and-sustainment.md) -In planning phase currently, and helping make sure we have a formal approach to how we are going living with our infrastructure.
-- [Website](http://union.fashion) - We need a website for union fashion that is API-first, helping make sure we are using our own APIs for all aspects of the Union Fashion operations, and they are not just a side project.
+- [**Website**](http://union.fashion) - We need a website for union fashion that is API-first, helping make sure we are using our own APIs for all aspects of the Union Fashion operations, and they are not just a side project.
-- [Developer Portal](http://developer.union.fashion) - Publishing a portal for Union Fashion, providing a dedicated area for developers to find all the essential building blocks of an API platform.
+- [**Developer Portal**](http://developer.union.fashion) - Publishing a portal for Union Fashion, providing a dedicated area for developers to find all the essential building blocks of an API platform.
-- [Twitter](unionfashionapi) - We have a Twitter account, we need a strategy for using it as part of the operation of the API and the business they drive
+- [**Twitter**](unionfashionapi) - We have a Twitter account, we need a strategy for using it as part of the operation of the API and the business they drive

 We are in the initial planning stages for Union Fashion's digital transformation, and move to an API-first way of doing business, allowing the business to operate more as an online platform, going beyond traditional e-commerce.